 11. Possession or use of explosives, including but not limited to:

-- a.
-Possession, use, or threatening the use of explosives, bombs or incendiary devices, except as required for classroom instruction; - b.
+b.
 Possession, use, or threatening the use of ammunition, fireworks and/or firecrackers without official University permission.

 12. Abuse of computers and other technology, including but not limited to: